post detail page top

 B.1- Cast in Channels

-Introduced in Europe, Cast in channels are one of those fixtures that can boost the installation speed by 2 to 4 times and at the same time providing much high structural stability, why so?
+Introduced in Europe, cast-in channels are one of those fixtures that can boost the installation speed by 2 to 4 times and at the same time provide much higher structural stability, Why so?

-Cast in channels are rolled channels with swaged studs that are cast in to concrete walls (Image5).
-These also could be a one piece casted unit in materials as Stainless Steel of Grade A4/ A2or Carbon Steel with the coating of Hot Dip Galvanizing or Dacromet coating.
+Cast-in channels are rolled channels with swaged studs that are cast into concrete walls (Image 5).
+These also could be a one-piece casted unit in materials such as Stainless Steel of Grade A4/A2 or Carbon Steel with the coating of Hot Dip Galvanizing or Dacromet coating.

 wfm-mag-jan-sp-art-10